golubitsky/wake-word-app/README.md

 ## Questions

 - What will the features be?
 - Can we train just a yes/no classifier as a baseline?

-## Approaches
+Or even something simpler?
+- Might want to build the simplest possible model (i.e. "if audio is not silent, wake word is detected") in order to get the web app and API up and running.
+Later we can iterate on the model.
+- Need to explore the datasets; some resources below.
+There's a tensorflow tutorial for the Speech Commands Dataset.
+- [honk](https://github.com/castorini/honk) GitHub may provide baseline of web app code; also the GitHub for [howl-deploy](https://github.com/castorini/howl-deploy).

+### Progression of complexity in pattern recognition

 - Simplest possible pattern recognition:
   - Substring in a word.